Private Sellers versus Dealerships: Which is Better?

-Once you have narrowed down your preferred range of cars to buy, decided on a budget and considered the best financing option to suit it, the pre-purchase excitement should be kicking in.
-Still, before you launch in, take a couple of moments to decide whether a dealership or private seller will give you your best chance of securing the right car that absolutely fits your style, budget and practicality considerations.
+Once you’ve narrowed down your preferred range of cars, decided on a budget and considered the best financing option, the pre-purchase excitement should be kicking in.
+But before you take the plunge, consider whether a dealership or private seller will give you the best chance of securing the right car.
+Here are some key points to bear in mind.

-- Dealerships charge a significant mark up for their efforts involved in finding, registering, inspecting and repairing used cars.
-Private sellers have no overheads or inventory costs to impact on their offered price.
+- Dealerships charge a significant mark up for their efforts to find, register, inspect and repair used cars.
+Private sellers have no overheads or inventory costs that impact their offer.

-- Private sellers are usually more motivated to sell quickly compared to the dealership who can afford to wait.
+- Private sellers are usually more motivated to sell quickly compared to the dealership, which can afford to wait.

-- Private sellers are usually less experienced in sales negotiation strategy than car dealership professionals.
+- Private sellers are usually less experienced in sales negotiation strategies than car dealership professionals.

-Greater potential to negotiate: Dealerships can only reduce the asking price of a car [ link to How to value a car article]a finite amount before it becomes uneconomical to sell.
-Private sellers are free to accept any price, leaving you much more room to negotiate
+Greater potential to negotiate: Dealerships can only reduce the asking price of a car a certain amount before it becomes uneconomical to sell.
+Private sellers are free to accept any price, leaving you much more room to negotiate.

-Before you can discover the best possible car that suits both your practical purposes as well as your bank balance, you have to know exactly what your budget is.
-It’s important to take into account more than just the asking price [link to How to value your car article] of the vehicle itself, as you’ll need to have some money left over to cover the ongoing costs of ownership, including:
+Make sure you know your exact budget.
+It’s important to take into account more than just the asking price of the vehicle itself, as you’ll need to have some money left over to cover the ongoing costs of ownership, including:

 - Car insurance